- Chart

 Investment Approach and Strategy

-Composition Holds a diversified portfolio of closed-end funds, primarily investing in income-producing securities such as bonds, preferred stocks, and dividend-paying stocks.
+Composition The ETF holds a diversified portfolio of closed-end funds, which in turn invest in various underlying assets such as corporate bonds, municipal bonds, preferred stocks, and common stocks.
+This multi-layered approach diversifies risk and income sources.

 Market Position